Navideck/purchases_dart/README.md

-## Purchases Dart
+# Purchases Dart

-Dart implementation of [purchases_flutter](https://pub.dev/packages/purchases_flutter) plugin
+Pure Dart implementation of the [purchases_flutter](https://pub.dev/packages/purchases_flutter) plugin aka RevenueCat plugin.

 ## Get Started

-[purchases_dart] just imports [purchases_flutter] native apis and requires a store, we provide [purchases_dart_stripe] for stripe store, but `purchases_dart` is independent of store and can be extended with store of your own choice
+The `purchases_dart` package imports the native APIs from `purchases_flutter` and requires a store.
+We provide `purchases_dart_stripe` for the Stripe store, but `purchases_dart` is independent of the store and can be extended with a store of your own choice.

-Run `example` app, rename `example/lib/env.example.dart` to `env.dart` and configure revenueCat and Stripe keys
+To get started, follow these steps:

+1. Run the `example` app.
+2. Rename `example/lib/env.example.dart` to `env.dart`.
+3. Configure your RevenueCat and Stripe keys in the `env.dart` file.

+That's it!
+You are now ready to use `purchases_dart` in your Dart projects.